 13. This Agreement contains the entire agreement and understanding of the parties concerning the subject matter hereof and supersedes and replaces all prior negotiations, proposed agreements and agreements, written or oral.
 There are no understandings, agreements or representations, express or implied, not specified herein.

-14. This Agreement shall be governed and interpreted pursuant to the laws of the State of California without giving effect to conflict of laws and rules, and the parties agree to personal and subject matter jurisdiction in the courts of the county in which Thorne's legal counsel practices.
+14. This Agreement shall be governed and interpreted pursuant to the laws of the State of (Please choose between NY or DE) without giving effect to conflict of laws and rules, and the parties agree to personal and subject matter jurisdiction in the courts of the county in which Thorne's legal counsel practices.

 15. This Agreement shall inure to the benefit of, and be binding upon, the parties hereto and their respective successors and assigns.